 Here you will find our dog trips.
 In the dark season we offer 4-hour dogsledding trips in the polar night and from January and onwards, we offer 1/2 day dogsled trips and full-day dogsled trip to the ice cave in groups with max 8 guests pr guide.
 In summer we offer a 1/2 day trip on a dogcart,"dogs&the ocean" - a scenic wagontrip in Bjørndalen, fossilhike at Longyearbreen and a fullday hiking trip ,where you cross the Foxfonna glacier and hike through Adventvalley- also accompanied by a happy sled dog .
 During winter we also offer overnight sled trips to the Foxdalcabin and Spitsbergen Lodge.
 From late May to early June it is possible to dogsled at the Foxfonna glacier (see "Mountain trip with dogsledge").Check out online catalogue with our daytrips HERE

 This three-day expedition will give you a uniquely-Arctic experience: travelling through the endless white in total silence.
 We will pick you up at the hotel at 9:00 and take you by car to Green Dog in Bolterdalen.
 Here you'll be suited up in winterdress (full-size suit, winter boots, hat and mittens) and the guide will give you an introduction to dogsledding before we head off.
 Everybody will help to harness the dogs and tie them to the sledge.
-The guide will drive in front with a guest on his sledge and the rest of the group will follow, single file, with two people to each sledge.
+The guide will drive in front with a guest or two on his sledge and the rest of the group will follow, single file, with two people to each sledge.
 Before we head out the dogs will be very eager to go, but as soon as we've departed you can enjoy the great silence , while viewing the fantastic nature of Svalbard.
 After about 2 hours of mushing we will arrive at the ice cave.The track goes 400 metres up and part of the way you may have to help the dogs.

 Here we will enjoy lunch at the snow igloo, and the dogs will have a well-earned break and a snack.
 After lunch we will explore the ice cave that goes far into the glacier.
 With helmets and headlamps we will descend into the cave.
 It is created during the summer, when meltwater runs through the glacier.
 During the winter this water freezes, creating fantastic channels and artistic ice crystals in the clear, still air inside the glacier.
 No matter what the temperature is outside, the cave is at a steady -2°C.